The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: L² -independence and the L² -Hall property

 \begin{defn} We say that a group $G$ is {\it $\Dg$-Hall} or has the {\it $\Dg$-Hall property} if for every finitely generated subgroup $H\leqslant G$ there exists a finite-index subgroup $G_1\leqslant G$ such that $H$ is $\Dg$-independent in $G_1$.
 If $K = \C$, we say that $G$ is \textit{$L^2$-Hall} or has the \textit{$L^2$-Hall property}. \end{defn}

-\begin{rem} Note that the $L^2$-Hall property can be defined for all groups, while the $\Dg$-Hall property only makes sense for locally indicable groups for which $\Dg$ exists.
+\begin{rem} Note that the $L^2$-Hall property can be defined for all groups, while the $\Dg$-Hall property only makes sense for locally indicable groups for which a Hughes-free embedding $K[G] \hookrightarrow \Dg$ exists.
 Indeed, if $H \leqslant G$ and $\mathcal U(G)$ is the algebra of affiliated operators of $G$, then we say that $H$ is \textit{$L^2$-independent} in $G$ if

 and that $G$ has the \textit{$L^2$-Hall property} if every finitely generated subgroup of $G$ is $L^2$-independent in a finite-index subgroup of $G$.
 These definitions agree with \cref{def:L2indep,def:L2Hall} by \cite[Lemma 4.1]{Jai22}.
 We mention this because we will discuss the $L^2$-Hall property for some non locally indicable groups later in this section.
 On the other hand, an advantage of working with the $\Dg$-Hall property is that the condition that $H_1(H;\Dg) \lrar H_1(G;\Dg)$ be injective is somewhat less awkward than the condition in \ref{eq:L2_hall}. \end{rem}